School of Philosophy and Economic Science: Ayurveda

 SES has been an informal networking centre for individuals interested in Ayurveda, however, it has never taken any formal initiatives related to ayurvedic medicine.
 Since the 1970s some well-known ayurvedic practitioners have had loose associations with the SES.

 Administration (UK)

 Course fees are kept low to encourage recruitment; they are a small part of the organisation's income, while donations and wills have enabled the SES to own substantial properties.

 Donald Lambie is supported by a nine-member Executive Committee elected by the 230-person governing body of the SES, known as the 'Fellowship'.
 It has 240 'Ordinary Members' and 41 'Associate Members' in its Fellowship.
 The principal of SES is Ian Mason, a barrister and a global facilitator for the UN Harmony with Nature project.

-The Fellowship rules include by 6 objects the first and principal one being:
+The Fellowship rules include 6 objects, the first and principal one being: